How to set up your law firm’s processes and systems

 Consider questions like:

-As Clio CEO and co-founder Jack Newton mentions in his book, The Client-Centered Law Firm, providing great client experiences isn’t about wowing clients: It’s about meeting expectations and giving them what they want and need for their specific situation.
-Having consistent, clear processes is pivotal to achieve that goal.
+As Clio CEO and co-founder Jack Newton mentions in his book, The Client-Centered Law Firm, providing great client experiences isn’t about wowing clients.
+It’s about meeting client expectations with prompt communication and an intuitive client portal interface and giving them what they want and need for their specific situation.
+Having clear and consistent law firm processes is pivotal to achieving that goal.

 Selecting the right software

-If you’re already a practicing attorney, you may prefer specific tools that you want to continue using in your own practice.
-But unfortunately, your favorite legal software may only make sense cost-wise for larger law firms, so be sure to check the cost and see if it makes sense for a new law firm.
+If you’re already a practicing attorney, there may be specific tools that you want to continue using in your own practice.
+But unfortunately, your favorite legal software may only make sense cost-wise for larger law firms.
+That’s why it’s important to check the cost and see if it meets your budget.

-Depending on the type of practice you want to set up, you may also want to look into other tools to help make your workflows easier.
-Once you’ve mapped out your internal operations and external client processes, take a look at areas you could automate and optimize.
+You may also want to look at other tools to help make law firm systems easier.
+Once you’ve mapped out your internal operations and external client processes, review areas you could automate and optimize.
 Then, put those tools on your wishlist.

 Take your time when vetting software—lawyers often handle confidential information, so any software you choose absolutely must be secure and encrypted.

-The list of the most popular/powerful tools for any new law firm below should help you get started.
-This list is not exhaustive, so keep space open on your software wishlist.
+Below, we’ve outlined the most popular tools for any new law firm.
+This list isn’t exhaustive, so keep space open on your software wishlist.
 You may not know what you truly need until you’ve started.

 Implementing systems and processes graphic